 I love to cook and my family loves to eat!
-So, for us there’s no better way to celebrate Hispanic Heritage month than eating our way through all of the yummy latin recipes!
+So there’s no better way to celebrate Hispanic Heritage month than eating our way through all of these yummy Latin recipes!

 Dinner is our family time where we not only gather to eat but to enjoy each others company via questions, games and just chatting.
-It’s also the time I can squeeze in some life lessons and some times we pray for other countries and people.
+It’s also the time I can squeeze in some life lessons and prayer for one another and others.

-So my plan is to enjoy our meal from Latin America and then to find the country on our handy dandy globe I like to keep around as home decor.
+So my plan is to enjoy our meal from Latin America and then find the country of the day on our handy dandy globe.
+I like to keep a globe around as home decor.
 If we have time, I’ll share with my kiddos a song from that country.

 8 Kid Friendly Hispanic Heritage Month Recipes

-Chicken Tinga click here for the recipe– Muy Bueno Cook – We enjoyed this recipe today the only thing I would add here is don’t use chipotle if your family doesn’t like spicy.
-I did use like 1 teaspoon of it and the tomato sauce it was mixed it made it mild enough that you could only taste the smoky flavor!
+Chicken Tinga click here for the recipe– Muy Bueno Cook – We enjoyed this recipe today the only thing I would add here is don’t use chipotle if your family doesn’t like spicy stuff.
+I did use 1 teaspoon of it and mixed it in with the tomato sauce and my kids liked it.
+They could only taste the smoky flavor of the chipotle!

-Chicken Pozole from Mexico click here for the recipe– Pati’s Mexican Table – Another one of my favorite meals that remind me of my childhood during the holidays.
+Chicken Pozole from Mexico click here for the recipe– Pati’s Mexican Table – Another one of my favorite meals that reminds me of my childhood during the holidays.

 Alfajores from Argentina click here for the recipe– Roxana’s Home Baking – I never had alfajores until we moved to South America, all I can say is their addictive.